sk2111/tech-docs/tech-docs/docs/tech/devops/Section 3/slide4.md

     ![k8s_hpa_8](./assets/k8s_hpa_8.png)

-11. Stop the load, the HPA will scale down the replicas to the minimum value set.
+12. Stop the load, the HPA will scale down the replicas to the minimum value set.

     ```sh
     kubectl get hpa -w
     ```

-12. Congratulations!
+13. Congratulations!
 You have successfully implemented HPA in K8's.

+## Summary

+1. By now you must have understood the importance of resource requests and limits in K8's.
+2. You have also learned about Horizontal and Vertical scaling in K8's.
+3. You have also seen HPA in action by creating a deployment with HPA enabled.